 Anti-SARS-CoV-2 Monoclonal Antibodies

-- For recommendations for nonhospitalized children, see Therapeutic Management of Nonhospitalized Children With COVID-19.
+- For the Panel’s recommendations on treating nonhospitalized patients with COVID-19, see Therapeutic Management of Nonhospitalized Adults With COVID-19 and Therapeutic Management of Nonhospitalized Children With COVID-19.

 Anti-SARS-CoV-2 Monoclonal Antibodies That Have Received Emergency Use Authorizations

 Four anti-SARS-CoV-2 mAb products (bamlanivimab plus etesevimab, casirivimab plus imdevimab, sotrovimab, and bebtelovimab) have received Emergency Use Authorizations (EUA) from the Food and Drug Administration (FDA) for the treatment of outpatients with mild to moderate COVID-19.
 However, they are not currently authorized for use in the United States because the dominant Omicron subvariants are not expected to be susceptible to these products.
 See the Centers for Disease Control and Prevention COVID Data Tracker for regular updates on the regional proportions of SARS-CoV-2 variants in the United States.